fasino97/ssi-vsearch-mmseqs2/README.md

 The variable phylum75 can be changed, as long as it stays consistant to call the addBatch function.
 This should output a temp folder with a members.cd-hit file that can then be input into the post-processing code.

 ## SSI-MMSeqs2
 SSI-MMSeqs2 is run in Python.
-This code was run mainly on Rowan University's HPC so the code attached (slurm-script) is the code to call MMSeqs2 and capture the time it takes to run.
+This code was run mainly on Rowan University's HPC so MMSeqs2 was being used directly in a linux environment.
 A database must be used as the input by using MMSeqs2's createdb function, and batches are added using MMSeqs2's clusterupdate function.

 ### Example of running SSI-MMSeqs2:
 1. ```mmseqs createdb training.fasta trainingdb```